← blog

 export const authClient = createAuthClient({ baseURL: "/api/auth" });

-Your React, Vue, or Svelte frontend points the official Better Auth client at a Kernia backend and just works.
+Your React, Vue, or Svelte frontend points the official Better Auth client at a Kernia backend and works.
 You do not write a shim or maintain a second client SDK.
-The repo proves this on every change with a headless wire-check that drives the real Better Auth client through sign-up, session, sign-out, sign-in, and organization create/list against the example server.
+If you run Better Auth on a Node backend and are moving the API to Python, the browser cannot tell the difference; the migration is server-side only.

 The shape of a Kernia app